CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the block SYS.4.1 printers, copiers and multifunction devices.md

 + Does the system support secure protocols for administration?
-For the devices to be managed from a central location, network-capable devices must support secure protocols for administration, for example, SSL / TLS in the case of a browser-based configuration.
+In order to be able to administer the devices from a central point, network-capable devices must support secure protocols for administration, for example, in a browser-based configuration, SSL / TLS.
 + Can information be stored encrypted?
 In order to prevent access to the data after an (unauthorized) removal of the hard disk, some devices encrypt the information on the hard disk.
 + Is there a possibility of authentication directly on the device (eg via password or PIN entries or chip cards) or can this function be retrofitted?